ceddy9176/dunder-mifflin/README.md

 | navbar links (component)| allows for boilerplate formatting on navbar menu items  | we will set certain properties on navbar menu items (li's) to show upon larger media screenwidth and collape into burger on smaller media screenwidths |

 ## changed approach
   Since I knew what content I was already putting in the website I knew I did not have to spending any time fiddling with that so instead I researched on side bars with bootstrap and how to implement it smoothly while using media queries.

+## support & contact me

+   Connect with me on GitHub @ceddy9176 with issues or inquiries about this code. you can also email me at @ ceddy9176@gmail.com for any personal questions

 ## tech

 * Html